Finmeccanica agrees sale of rail businesses to Hitachi for $2.2 billion

 ($1= 0.8835 euros)

-(Additional reporting by Pamela Barbaglia in London, Thomas Wilson in Tokyo and Paolo Biondi in Rome)
+(Additional reporting by Pamela Barbaglia in London, Thomas Wilson in Tokyo and Paolo Biondi in Rome; Editing by David Goodman, Greg Mahlich and Susan Thomas)